Manuel Roxas: Death

 On April 15, 1948, President Roxas delivered a speech before the United States Thirteenth Air Force at the Kelly Theater in Clark Air Base, Pampanga.
 After the speech, he suffered dizziness and fatigue and was brought to the residence of Major General Eugene L. Eubank.
-That night, he suffered multiple heart attacks and died at 9:23 PM at the age of 56.
-Roxas' term as president is the shortest, lasting 22 months and 18 days.
+That night, he suffered multiple heart attacks and died at 9:23 pm at the age of 56.

-His body was brought to Manila the following day on a special train, reaching Malacañang at about 9:20 AM.
+His body was brought to Manila the following day on a special train, reaching Malacañang at about 9:20 am.
 Sessions of Congress were suspended until after the burial which was set on Sunday, April 25, 1948.
 Vice President Elpidio Quirino, who was on board a southern cruise at the time of Roxas's death, arrived in Manila on April 17.
-That morning, he immediately went to Malacañang and took the oath of office as president in the Council of State Room.
+That morning, Quirino immediately went to Malacañang and took the oath of office as president in the Council of State Room.
 The new president then appointed a committee to take charge of the funeral arrangements for the late president and issued a proclamation declaring a period of national mourning from April 17 to May 17.

 Roxas was buried at the Manila North Cemetery.

 Personal life

-Roxas married Trinidad de Leon on April 14, 1921 in a quiet ceremony at the Chapel of Sibul Springs, San Miguel, Bulacan.
-The couple had two children, Ruby and Gerardo (Gerry).
-Roxas also fathered three children with Juanita Muriedas McIlvain - Rosario "Charo" Roxas (mother of Margie Moran), Consuelo Roxas and Manuel "Manny" Roxas, Jr.
+Roxas married Trinidad de Leon on April 14, 1921, in a quiet ceremony at the Chapel of Sibul Springs, San Miguel, Bulacan.
+The couple had two children, Rosario "Ruby" and Gerardo (Gerry).
+Roxas also fathered three children with Juanita Muriedas McIlvain – Rosario "Charo" Roxas (mother of Margie Moran), Consuelo Roxas, and Manuel "Manny" Roxas, Jr.

 Legacy

 On July 3, 1956, Roxas was posthumously awarded the Quezon Service Cross.
-The award was presented to his widow, Trinidad de Leon-Roxas, by then-Vice President Carlos P. Garcia on behalf of then-President Ramon Magsaysay.
+The award was presented to his widow, Trinidad de Leon-Roxas, by Vice President Carlos P. Garcia on behalf of President Ramon Magsaysay.

 In his honor, various cities and municipalities in the Philippines have been renamed after him, including Roxas, Oriental Mindoro in (1948), the first town to be named as such; Roxas, Isabela (1948); President Roxas, Capiz (1949); Roxas City, Capiz (1951); Roxas, Palawan (1951); President Roxas, Cotabato (1967); and President Manuel A. Roxas, Zamboanga del Norte (1967).
 Dewey Boulevard in Metro Manila was renamed in his memory, and he is currently depicted on the 100 Philippine peso bill.